Il Paese dei Gatti

 The goal was to get a feeling about what competitors were doing, find out what users would need to know to consider a shelter reliable (both in general and regarding contents of a website), how they chose/would choose their cat(s), and so on.

-The results confirmed the type of provisional personas I had created during the research ramp-up, as among the interviewees there were people who adopted a cat from a shelter, donated to shelters and/or volunteered for shelters.
-It helped flesh out the personas with information based on real data concerning e.g. their needs and fears.
+The results confirmed the type of provisional personas I had created during the research ramp-up, as among the interviewees there were people who had adopted a cat from a shelter, donated to shelters and/or was volunteering for shelters.
+It helped flesh out the personas, one for each user type (i.e. The Donor, The Volunteer, and The Prospective Adopter) with information based on real data concerning e.g. their needs and fears.

 In general, regarding the online presence of a cat shelter, respondents valued beautiful pictures of cats and location, a professional layout and testimonials by cat adopters when it came to reliability.

 Based on the research, I created the feature roadmap, that ranked the features from must-have to "can come later".
 Later, I created a sitemap that showed how the website would be structured.
-In order to define the steps and therefore the pages required for each one of the main tasks that arised from the three personas, I created task and user flows.
+In order to define the steps and therefore the pages required for each one of the main tasks that had previously arisen from the three personas, I created task flows and user flows.

-I sketched different versions of the home page and then proceeded to create grid-base, responsive wireframes using Figma.
+I sketched different versions of the home page and then proceeded to create grid-based, responsive wireframes using Figma.

 While I like creating wireframes, applying the brand elements to a design is extremely rewarding, as it makes the screens become alive, like adding flesh and skin to a bare skeleton.